A Rather Weak 'Attempt' To Defend

 shows that I was well aware that glass is an amorphous solid, contrary to what

 Vogelman suggested.
-Why does Vogelman compound this error by repeating it?
+Why does Vogelman unwisely compound his error by repeating it?

 However, Vogelman was forced to make the following